OrcaBus/service-dragen-wgts-dna-pipeline-manager/README.md

 #### Manually Validating Schemas,

-We have generated JSON Schemas for both the draft and ready events.
-You can find them in the [`./app/event-schemas`](app/event-schemas) directory.
+We have generated JSON Schemas for the complete draft event data which you can find in the [`./app/event-schemas`](app/event-schemas) directory.

-You can interactively check if your DRAFT or READY event matches the schema using the following links:
+You can interactively check if your DRAFT or READY event data payload matches the schema using the following links:

 - [Complete Draft Data Event Schema Page](https://www.jsonschemavalidator.net/s/wSuvwypw)